derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 - [Open Cage Data for United Kingdom](Data/opencageunitedkingdom.pdf)
 - [UK Cities](Data/ukcities.pdf)

-An example of the current weather for Neuilly-sur-Seine, FR (France) was taken on 27 June 2023.
+An example of the current weather for Prees, GB (United Kingdom) was taken on 22 June 2023.
 Metric Units are applied.

 ![Current Weather Example](Data/examplecurrentweather.PNG)